kognise/website/src/content/writing/pickleball.md

 One team is the *serving team*, and the other team is always the *receiving team*.
 At the start of the game and whenever the serving team changes sides, *server numbers* reset and are assigned to all players.
 The players on the right (from the perspective of each team) receive server number 1 and the left players receive server number 2.

+There's one exception to this: only one fault is allowed for the first serve of the game, so the first round starts with the right player receiving server number 2.

 The serving player announces before each rally:
 "&lt;serving team's score&gt; &lt;receiving team's score&gt; &lt;serving player's server number&gt;"

 <img style='max-width: 480px; margin: 0 auto;' src='/writing-images/pickleball/player-shouting-score.png' alt='A scrawled drawing of a woman holding a pickleball paddle shouting "0-5-2!"' width='1920' height='1080' />

-The player on the right (player 1) of the serving team begins the game by calling out "0-0-1" and then serving the ball diagonally across the court.
-Now, only the serving team can ever win a point.
-Two things can happen:
+The player on the right — player 2 at the start of the game, normally player 1 at the start of a round — of the serving team begins the game by calling out "0-0-2" and then serving the ball diagonally across the court.
+Only the serving team can ever win a point.

+In a normal round, two things can happen:

 - If the serving team commits a fault (either a failed serve or the opposing team "scores") all positions and server numbers stay the same and player 2, on the left at the start, serves next.
 No points are earned by any team.
 - If the serving team scores (in other words, the receiving team commits a fault) the serving team wins a point.
 Then, the members of the serving team switch positions, **keeping server numbers the same**, and *the player who served last time serves*.